stencila/stencila/rust/schema-gen/README.md

 ```

 > [!WARNING]
-> Don't come to this corner of our repository here expecting nice clean Rust code.
-Because, this code is not used in production (only used for generating other code), we've favoured expediency over clarity and robustness.
+> Don't come to this corner of the repository here expecting nice clean Rust code.
+Because this code is not used in production (only used for generating other code) we have favoured expediency over clarity and robustness.

 ## Continuous deployment